astropy/astropy/docs/coordinates/index.rst

 ..
   EXAMPLE START
-  Specifying a Distance from Frame Origin with Skycoord
+  Specifying a Distance with SkyCoord

 Two angles and a distance specify a unique point in 3D space, which also allows converting the coordinates to a Cartesian representation::